DNA Ternary Full Adder: Results

-To validate this finding, we compared the experimental results from two different concentration configurations: 1) a \( GATE^{-}_{ij} \) concentration of 1 \(\mu\)M and a \( GATE1_{ij} \) concentration of 0.4 \(\mu\)M; and 2) a \( GATE^{-}_{ij} \) concentration of 1 \(\mu\)M and a \( GATE1_{ij} \) concentration of 0.2 \(\mu\)M. The results, illustrated in Figure \ref{figure5}d, indicate that with the higher concentration of \( GATE1_{ij} \) in the first case, the carry information from the preceding bit must block more \( GATE1_{ij} \) molecules, leading to a decrease in the amount of carry information available for carry calculation.
-Consequently, as the number of bits increases, the carry information exhibits a trend of accelerated attenuation, which in turn results in a significant reduction in the carry information contributing to the sum bit calculation.
-The fluorescence signal for the sum bit decays notably faster in this scenario compared to the second case.
+To validate this finding, we compared the experimental results from two different concentration configurations: 1) a GATE$^{-}_{ij}$ concentration of 1 \(\mu\)M and a GATE$1_{ij}$ concentration of 0.4 \(\mu\)M; and 2) a GATE$^{-}_{ij}$ concentration of 1 \(\mu\)M and a GATE$1_{ij}$ concentration of 0.2 \(\mu\)M. The results, illustrated in Figure \ref{figure5}d, indicate that with the higher concentration of GATE$1_{ij}$ in the first case, the carry information from the preceding digit must block more GATE$1_{ij}$ molecules, leading to a decrease in the amount of carry information available for carry calculation.
+Consequently, as the number of digits increases, the carry information exhibits a trend of accelerated attenuation, which in turn results in a significant reduction in the carry information contributing to the sum calculation.
+The fluorescence signal for the sum digit decays notably faster in this scenario compared to the second case.
 Note that even without the introduction of the CA strategy, we could still achieve eight consecutive carry calculations (Figure \ref{figure5}d).
-This is because our judgment was based on the maximum fluorescence value of each bit, requiring other fluorescence values to be less than half of the maximum.
-Therefore, even as the information continuously decayed, the leakage rate(i.e., the ratio of the maximum fluorescence value corresponding to non-maximal fluorescence types to the maximum fluorescence value) remained below 0.5, allowing us to perform consecutive multi-bit carry calculations.
-Based on this, we further evaluated the change in leakage rate as the number of bits increased following the introduction of the CA strategy.
+This is because our judgment was based on the maximum fluorescence value for each digit, requiring other fluorescence values to be less than half that maximum.
+Therefore, even as the information continuously decayed, the leakage rate(i.e., the ratio of the maximum fluorescence value corresponding to non-maximal fluorescence types to the maximum fluorescence value) remained below 0.5, allowing us to perform consecutive multi-digit carry calculations.
+Based on this, we further evaluated changes in the leakage rate as the number of digits increased following the introduction of the CA strategy.
 The results show that the leakage rate was significantly reduced after the introduction of the CA strategy (Figure \ref{figure5}d and Figure \ref{figure5}e).
 Additionally, the CA strategy helps to reduce signal attenuation.
-In particular, as the bit count increases, the adder employing the CA strategy demonstrates a slower decay rate in the fluorescence signal that indicates the correct result (see Figure \ref{figure5}d) compared to the adder that does not utilize the CA strategy (see Figure \ref{figure5}e).
+In particular, as the digit count increases, the adder employing the CA strategy demonstrates a slower decay rate in the fluorescence signal that indicates the correct result (see Figure \ref{figure5}d) compared to the adder that does not utilize the CA strategy (see Figure \ref{figure5}e).
 This strongly demonstrates the effectiveness of our proposed CA strategy.